philip-h/utgclassroom/source/class3/index.md

 date: 2019-09-13 16:23:44
 ---

+## August 4, 2020

+Heyo!

+In today's class, we finished setting up the animations, and created some code to move the player left and right.
+I provided you guys with the left movement, and let you guys implement the right movement.

+Here's is both completed.

+{% code PlayerController.cs %}
+// Using statements

+public class PlayerController : MonoBehaviour
+{
+    public float speed = 2f;

+    // Start is called before the first frame update void Start()
+    {

+    }

+    // Update is called once per frame void Update()
+    {
+        // If I press the left arrow key if (Input.GetKey(KeyCode.LeftArrow))
+        {
+            // Move player to the left
+            transform.Translate(Vector2.left * speed * Time.deltaTime);
+        }

+        // If I press the right arrow key if (Input.GetKey(KeyCode.RightArrow))
+        {
+            // Move player to the right
+            transform.Translate(Vector2.right * speed * Time.deltaTime);
+        }
+    }
+}
+{% endcode %}

+That's it!
+Tomorrow we'll hook up the animations with the movement :)

+See you peoples then!

 ## July 31, 2020

 Today we fixed the **Pixels Per Unit** on our assets and set up the IDLE animation for our player.